PBearson/ESP32-With-ESP-PROG-Demo/README.md

 5. Build Project

-To build the project, open the PlatformIO menu by clicking on its icon, and under the `Project Tasks` tab, select `hiletgo-with-jtag -> General -> Build`.
+To build the project, open the PlatformIO menu by clicking on its icon, and under the `Project Tasks` tab, select `General -> Build`.

 <img src="img/VS-Code-Build-Debug.png">